lgbouma/lgbouma.com/content/research.md

   [supplementary documentation](http://lgbouma.com/notes/)]
 _with J. Hartman, W. Bhatti, J Winn, and G. Bakos,_ in ApJS (2019)

+# Ages of Field Stars

-While stars in clusters yield gold-standard ages for a select set of planets, age-dating frameworks applicable to field stars offer far broader applicability.
-Of these frameworks, rotation-based age dating (gyrochronology) is likely the most promising for FGK stars on the main-sequence.
+While stars in clusters yield gold-standard ages for a select set of planets, age-dating methods applicable to field stars might let us study planet evolution in much larger samples.
+Rotation-based age dating (gyrochronology) is one of the most promising methods to age-date FGK stars on the main-sequence.
 A recently submitted study that addresses some previous issues in the accuracy and precision of gyrochronology follows:

 **The Empirical Limits of Gyrochronology** [[Preprint](/pdfs/BPH23_preprint.pdf)]